 - 1. Make sure that you have a stable connection between the router and your computer.
 It is NOT recommended to upgrade the firmware wirelessly. - 2.
-Make sure you remove any USB storage device connected to the router before the firmware upgrade to prevent data loss. - 3.
+Make sure you remove any USB storage device connected to the router before the firmware upgrade to prevent data loss - 3.
 Back up your router configuration before upgrading the firmware. - 4.
 Do NOT turn off the router during the firmware upgrade.

-14. 2.
+16. 3.
 1. Online Upgrade

-- 1. Visit http://tplinkmodem.net, and log in with the account you set for the router. - 2.
+- 1. Visit http://tplinkmodem.net, and log in with your TP-Link ID or the password you set for the router. - 2.
 If there's any firmware update available for your router, the update icon will display on the top-right corner of the page.
 Click the icon to go to the Firmware Upgrade page.